 When the institution of the family flounders in its primary responsibility to “train up a child in the way he should go” (Proverbs 22:6) the state is eventually overwhelmed with insurmountable problems.

 The state has a much easier job of maintaining civility in society when parents lovingly discipline their children at a young age.
 One might say that parents oversee the manufacturing plant of a good society.
 They are God’s first remedy in a fallen world, His intended means of curtailing evil in a nation.
 The book of Proverbs has much to say to parents about how to raise up a child.

-A great country, a good culture is created first and foremost through good parenting.
+A great country and a good culture are created first and foremost through good parenting.

 II.
 THE PURPOSES OF PARENTS